Nicola Campedelli

-Nicola Campedelli (born 7 February 1979) is an Italian football coach and former player who coaches Serie D club ASD Savignanese.
+Nicola Campedelli (born 7 February 1979) is an Italian football coach and former player who is a youth coach at Cesena.

 Playing career

 A midfielder, Campedelli played with Cesena from 1997 to 2000.

 In 2007, when at Cesena, he suffered a Lisfranc fracture which he never fully recovered from, making only a handful in the 2007–08 Serie B season, forcing him to announce his retirement from football in June 2009.
 Nicola is a brother of Cesena president Igor, which Cesena bought Nicola from Modena for €650,000 in co-ownership deal in 5-year contract.
 In June 2009 Modena gave up the remain 50% registration rights, as Nicola retired at the end of season.

 Coaching career

 For the 2009–10 season, Campedelli was coach of Cesenatico promoted to Serie D. He took the UEFA B License course from 20 July to 6 August 2009.

 In the two next seasons he has been the coach of Bellaria in Lega Pro Seconda Divisione saved for all two seasons.
 He obtained the necessary coaching license for that level (UEFA A License) in June 2011.